faire corps, one community, one philosophical method.

 “All is one”.

-“A healthy mind in a healthy body.” (where??????????????????????????????????????????????)
+“A healthy mind in a healthy body.”

 The Faire Corps method embodies the principle of Greek philosophy, which advocates the complicity of body and mind as a prerequisite for a good life.
 Therefore, philosophical activity is not represented only by the exercise of reason.
 It embraces the totality of what constitutes nature, both of Man and of the World.
 Becoming a philosopher, a friend of wisdom, is tending towards this ideal of unity.
-When the Greek philosopher Thales was asked who is the happiest man, he answered as follows: “Happy is he who, as to his body, is in good health, as to his soul, is rich; and nature is thus educated.” (“The answer to the question is that I'm using it, I'm going to say it, I'm using it, I'm going to put it, I'm going to put it, I'm going to put it another way.”).
+When the Greek philosopher Thales was asked who is the happiest man, he answered as follows: “Happy is he who, as to his body, is in good health, as to his soul, is rich; and nature is thus educated.”
 This phrase is also attributed to Hippocrates, the father of medicine, who also claimed a happy symbiosis between body and mind in order to live a healthy and long life.
-From then on, the relationship with the body (physicality) becomes one of the bases of our approach to the philosophical horizon.
+Therefore, the relationship with the body (physicality) becomes one of the bases of our approach to the philosophical horizon.

 “To feel, to understand, to transmit.”

-Today, “Faire Corps” continues its journey and becomes this philosophical space where everyone learns to decipher their future, to make their heart speak and to find their voice.
+Today, “Faire Corps” continues its journey and becomes this philosophical alternative school and/or space where everyone learns to decipher their future, to make their heart speak and to find their voice.
 We are all made of the same dough and philosophy is that receptacle that fully and tirelessly welcomes our dear finitude.

 Elia Daldaki